On the Nature of X(4260): Numerical Analysis

-However, before jumping to a quick conclusion we notice that there is a potentially severe problem regarding to the results given in Table~\ref{para4260I'}.
-The central value of $g_0$ given there, which characterizes the transition between X(4260) and the photon field, or $\Gamma_{X\to e^+e^-}$ according to Eq.~(\ref{e+e-width}), is too large to avoid the upper bound established by an analysis on the $R$ value measured by BES experiment: Ref.~\cite{moxh} gives $\Gamma_{X\to e^+e^-}<420$eV at $90\%$ confidence level.
-Nevertheless the value of $g_0$ given in Table~\ref{para4260I'} contains a large error bar as well.
-It is actually understood well why such a phenomenon occurs.
-When $g_0$ being large, parameters $h_i$ have to become small to accommodate for the experimental value given in Eq.~(\ref{eq0}), as can be understood from Eq.~(\ref{A}).
-This results in a non-important $\Gamma(q^2)$ contribution to the denominator of X(4260) propagator (see Eq.~(\ref{X4260Den})).
-As a consequence, $\chi^2$ becomes inert with respect to the change of $g_0$ when it is large enough since the effect can be counterbalanced by a change of $h_i$.
-The situation is clearly depicted in Figure~\ref{chi2} which exhibits an approximate scaling law for parameter $g_0$.
+When fit to the $J/\psi\pi\pi$ cross section and the $\pi\pi$ invariant mass, we found that the value of $g_0$ has large uncertainty.
+Since it characterizes the transition between $X(4260)$ and the photon field, or $\Gamma_{X\to e^+e^-}$ according to Eq.~(\ref{Gammaee}), it should not be too large to avoid the upper bound established by an analysis on the BES experiment: Ref.~\cite{moxh} gives $\Gamma_{X\to e^+e^-}<420$~eV, or most conservatively $<580$~eV, at $90\%$ confidence level.
+The dependence of $\chi^2$ on $g_0$ is clearly depicted in Fig.~\ref{chi2} (black square) which exhibits an approximate scaling law on parameter $g_0$.
+When $g_0$ increases, parameters $h_i$ have to become small to compensate for the experimental value of $\Gamma_{X\to J/\Psi\pi\pi}$ as given in Eq.~(\ref{XJPsipipi}).
+See Eqs.~(\ref{eq1}) and (\ref{A}), it is easy to find out that $\Gamma_{X\to J/\Psi\pi\pi}$ is proportional to the product of $g_0$ and $h_i$.
+This mechanism keeps $\Gamma(q^2)$ of the denominator of $X(4260)$ propagator (see Eq.~(\ref{X4260Den})) almost unchanged when $g_0$ varies.
+As a consequence, $\chi^2$ becomes almost inert with respect to the variation of $g_0$ when it is large enough since the effect can be counterbalanced by a variation of $h_i$.
+This observation is already made in V1, here we reconfirm the `scaling law' even when $\Gamma_{h_c\pi\pi}$ is included.

-This means that we can not reliably determine parameter $g_0$ at all when $g_0$ is large enough, though the value of $g_1$ is very stable when varying $g_0$ in Figure~~\ref{chi2}.
-It is important to notice from Figure~\ref{chi2} that there exists a large enough space for $g_0$ to maintain a (almost) minimal $\chi^2$ while being easily escapable of the BES $\Gamma_{X\to e^+e^-}$ bound given in~Ref.~\cite{moxh}.
-As an example, we list the fit result in Table~\ref{para4260Ig0fixed} by fixing $g_0$ at 9.62MeV which corresponds to $\Gamma_{X\to e^+e^-}\simeq 211$eV.
-The pole location in such a situation is listed in Table~\ref{Pole of 4260IIg0fixed}.
+The `scaling law' means that we can not reliably determine parameter $g_0$ at all when $g_0$ is large enough.
+It is important to notice that in Fig.~\ref{chi2} there exists a large enough space for $g_0$ to maintain a (almost) minimal $\chi^2$, and at lower value it is below the BES $\Gamma_{X\to e^+e^-}$ bound given in~Ref.~\cite{moxh}.
+As an example, we list the lowest value of $g_0$ at 4.24MeV which corresponds to $\Gamma_{X\to e^+e^-}\simeq 41.1$~eV, and its fitting result is shown in Fig.\,\ref{1234invariant mass} and Table\,\ref{fit1234}.
+For this chosen value, Table.\,\ref{fit1234} indicates the widths of $J/\psi\pi\pi$, $h_c\pi\pi$ and $\omega\chi_{c0}$ at $\sqrt{q^2}=4.26$~GeV are 32.4~MeV, 21.3~MeV and 49.8~MeV, respectively.